dallascard/us-immigration-speeches/README.md

 For the Hein Bound data:

-- `parsing/tokenize_hein_bound.py`: tokenize hein-bound using spacy  (also drop speeches from one day with corrupted data, and repair false sentence breaks)
+- `python -m parsing.tokenize_hein`: tokenize the Heind data (from Stanford) using spacy.
+Also drop speeches from one day with corrupted data, and repair false sentence breaks.
+THIS WILL TAKE A LONG TIME.
+You will need to set the `--hein-bound-dir` `--hein-daily-dir`, and `--outdir` command line arguments.
-- `parsing/rejoin_into_pieces_by_congress.py`: this script has two purposes: split each speech into one json per sentence, or one json per block of text (up to some limit)
+- `python -m parsing.rejoin_into_pieces_by_congress`: this script has two purposes: split each speech into one json per sentence, or one json per block of text (up to some limit)

 For USCR: